mercari/ml-system-design-pattern/Operation-patterns/Model-in-image-pattern/design_en.md

 ## Cons
 - You need to define a complete pipeline of a model training and image building.
+- Not scalable if you have to host multiple models in your prediction service.
+For example, if you have a separate model for feature extraction, or an ensemble of models for prediction etc, then the memory requirements for your service are very high.
 - Takes longer to build image and deploy.

 ## Needs consideration